binsec/esop2023_artefact/docs/attack_runs.md

 cd /home/binsec-ase/artefact/benchmarks/CRT-RSA_aumuller/
 binsec -config 7.5_1reset.cfg
 ```
-For a partial and faster run, you can add a 1 second timeout on the solving time per query, and a total timeout at 1 hour.
+For a partial and faster run, you can add a 1 second timeout on the solving time per query, and a total timeout at 1 hour, however as there should not be any attack found the result will not say much.
 ```
 timeout 3600 binsec -config 7.5_1reset_TOsolver.cfg
 ```